yamaimo-illus/typespec-to-zod/README.md

 ## Other core types

+These are additional core types and their mappings:

 | TypeSpec Type     |  Zod Type Conversion                     |
 |-------------------|------------------------------------------|
 | bytes             | Not supported but generate as z.string() |